Quadrubo/emby-sync-watch/README.md

-# emby-sync-watch
+# Emby Sync Watch
-A Chrome Extension / nodejs Server for sync video watching on Emby.
+A Chrome Extension / NodeJS Server for sync video watching on Emby.